SAP/spartacus-docs/_pages/dev/components/shared-components/media-component.md

 />
 ```

-### Configurable Picture Element Formats and Order
+### Configuring the Picture Element Formats and Order

-- New configuration properties allow defining media queries and the order of formats for `<picture>` elements:
+You can define format-specific media queries and the order of formats for the `<picture>` element using the following configuration properties:

 ```ts
 media?: {